-- Viewed and temporarily modified via the escenic-admin application's Component Browser option described in Escenic Content Engine Server Administration Guide, section 2.1.15, or - Permanently modified by editing .properties files in one of the configuration layers described in Escenic Content Engine Server Administration Guide, section 4.1.
+- Viewed and temporarily modified via the escenic-admin application's Component Browser option (see Component Browser), or - Permanently modified by editing .properties files in one of the configuration layers.

 You can modify the behavior of the components of a publication web application in exactly the same way.
 The only difference is that web application configuration files are not layered: only one set of configuration files is allowed, and it must be located in the web application's WEB-INF/localconfig folder.